How to Start a Firewood Business

 Step 5: Apply for Business Licenses and Permits

 There are several regulations to be aware of when selling firewood.
-The United Stated Department of Agriculture Forest Service and states have requirements for harvesting trees and selling firewood outside of certain areas.
+The United States Department of Agriculture Forest Service and states have requirements for harvesting trees and selling firewood outside of certain areas.
 Additionally, some permitting is required of businesses selling firewood.

 Step 6: Find Financing